gabriel-aplok/gabriel-aplok/README.md

 ## Who am I 😳

-My name is Gabriel (*awesome, right?*) and I'm an amateur programmer, or just someone who likes to tinker with technology.
+My name is Gabriel (_*awesome, right?*_) and I'm an hobbyist developer, or just someone who likes to tinker with technology.

 My main language is Brazilian Portuguese, but on the internet I often use English.